Nicotinamide mononucleotide (NMN)

 Accumulating evidence suggests that NAD+ systemically declines with age in a variety of organisms, including rodents and humans, which contributes to the development of many age-related diseases.
 For this reason, there is a great deal of interest in creating potential interventions that increase NAD+ levels via precursors, thus delaying or even preventing certain aspects of age-related functional decline and diseases.

-For those interested in exploring the complex and fascinating world of Nicotinamide mononucleotide and its role in aging biology we have written an introductionary two-part series called NAD World.
+For those interested in exploring the complex and fascinating world of Nicotinamide mononucleotide and its role in aging biology we have written a summary article about it here.